liveinstantly/wowza-streaming-engine-container/README.md

 The build scripts in this repository will give you a way to build a container image from scratch with public Linux container image.
 This will use `ubuntu:jammy` container image as base Linux image for Wowza Streaming Engine.

 The build scripts will download Wowza Streaming Engine Installer binary from Wowza's public website, do unattended installation, and change server configuration files.

+> NOTE: From 4.8.21 or later version of Wowza Streaming Engine, Wowza seems not to deliver installer binaries at thier public website.
+Your will need to download from Wowza Portal after logging in with your Wowza account.
+Please copy the installer to `image_root/root` folder before building your own container image.

 The changes of server configuration files are as below: